 In May of 2011, the Company completed the acquisition of CardioGenesis Corporation.
 CardioGenesis is a pioneer in the development and use of laser technology for transmyocardial revascularization (TMR) in patients with severe angina.
 The CardioGenesis system is approved by the FDA and is CE Marked in Europe.
 TMR is accepted as a meaningful therapy and treatment for refractive angina by the American College of Cardiology, The American Heart Association, and the Society of Thoracic Surgeons.
 Revascularization technologies in the first nine months of 2013 were $6.8 million, an 11% increase over the first nine months of 2012.

 In January 2016, CryoLife completed Acquisition of On-X Life Technologies Holdings, Inc, the leading manufacturer of artificial heart valve replacement and repair products.
 This acquisition has provided CryoLife access to the $220 million mechanical valve market with a highly advanced portfolio of products.
 On-X valves have been implanted in over 200,000 patients, and On-X has achieved a13% revenue CAGR over the past four years with modest sales and marketing support.
 The On-X aortic valve is the only mechanical valve to receive FDA labeling requiring an INR (international normalized ratio) level of only 1.5-2.0, providing a distinct competitive advantage.

 Since its early beginnings with six employees in a 2,400 sq. ft. laboratory near Hartsfield airport in Atlanta, Georgia, CryoLife has grown into a multi-national company with over 600 employees and sales representation in over 85 countries.
 The Company now occupies a 200,000 sq. ft. corporate headquarters on a 21 acre campus in northwest Atlanta.
 Its wholly owned subsidiary, CryoLife Europa Ltd., is located near Heathrow Airport outside of London, England, and serves as a European and Mediterranean distribution center for CryoLife’s implantable medical devices.
-In February 2014 a new sales and marketing center will be opened in Singapore and will support all of the Company’s business in the Pacific Rim countries; Japan, China, South East Asia, Australia, Malaysia and Indonesia.
+In February 2014 a new sales and marketing center was opened in Singapore and will support all of the Company’s business in the Pacific Rim countries; Japan, China, South East Asia, Australia, Malaysia and Indonesia.